Encephalitis Vaccines Market

 -

-In September 2021, Valneva SE announced that the U.S. Department of Defense (DoD) exercised the first option under a 2020 contract to purchase additional supplies of its Japanese encephalitis (JE) vaccine, IXIARO.
+In September 2021, Valneva announced that the U.S. Department of Defense (DoD) exercised its first option under a prior contract to procure additional doses of the IXIARO Japanese encephalitis (JE) vaccine.
+This order reinforces ongoing efforts to ensure protection for military personnel stationed in endemic regions.

 Encephalitis Vaccines Market Segment Analysis